6 great social media campaigns to inspire your 2018 marketing strategy

-2017 was the year that purpose-driven marketing really hit the big time.
-Spurred on especially by events in the US, global brands like Heineken and others moved beyond products and aspirations to touch on people's values.
+2017 was the year that purpose-driven marketing hit the big time.
+Spurred on by events in the US, global brands like Heineken moved beyond products and aspirations to touch on people's values.

 Their #OpenYourWorld campaign focused on bringing people together with polar opposite views and eventually discussing their differences over – you guessed it – a bottle of Heineken.

-It may be a while before the impact on sales is known, but for in terms of reputation, this multi-channel campaign receives an A+ from us.
+It may be a while before the impact on sales is known, but in terms of reputation, this multi-channel campaign receives an A+.

 For more on how Heineken makes a visual impact on social, take a look at our image analytics report for consumer brands.

 The world’s biggest EV (electric vehicle) maker is Tesla right?
 Wrong.
-It’s actually Renault-Nissan but the fact most people would assume it’s Tesla shows how impactful their marketing efforts have been this year.
+It’s Renault-Nissan, but the fact most people would assume it’s Tesla shows how impactful their marketing efforts are.

-Elon Musk, the world’s foremost tech superhero (super villain?) has been at his bombastic best once again this year and on social media, the launch of the new Model 3 turned heads across the world.
+Elon Musk, the world’s foremost tech superhero (super villain?) has been at his bombastic best once again this year.
+On social media, the launch of the new Model 3 turned heads around the world.

 Despite being far smaller than their automotive rivals, our research into the social media activity of automotive brands found that Tesla regularly outperformed larger rivals, generating over three times the engagement of the next best performing automotive brand on Twitter.

-Chatbots were one of the big innovations to become mainstream in social media marketing in 2017 (you can read more about their future in our 2018 social media trends blog) but there was one company in particular that took full advantage of both their utility and their compatibility with social – Domino's Pizza.
+Chatbots were one of the big innovations to become mainstream in social media marketing in 2017 (read more about their future in our 2018 social media trends blog), but there was one company in particular that took full advantage of both their utility and their compatibility with social – Domino's Pizza.

-I mean who isn’t interested in a robot that will order you a pizza?
+I mean who isn’t interested in a robot that'll order you a pizza?

-This is a bit of a cheeky one as Dom was first created in the summer of 2016, but given the prerequisites needed for ordering (account login, pre-order settings) it wasn’t really until 2017 that “Dom” became the master of pizza that he is today.
+This is a cheeky one as Dom was first created in the summer of 2016, but given the prerequisites needed for ordering (account login, pre-order settings) it wasn’t really until 2017 that “Dom” became the master of pizza that he is today.

-Now hungry pizza lovers can complete a full pizza order through Dom via Facebook Messenger, who’s even able to crack a few cheesy jokes (sorry I couldn’t resist).
+Now hungry pizza lovers can place a full order through Dom via Facebook Messenger, who’s even able to crack a few cheesy jokes (sorry I couldn’t resist).